DIY BEST Decongestant that REALLY Works! Get Rid of a Stuffy Nose Naturally

-Note: There are affiliate links scattered throughout this article.
+FTC Disclosure: There are affiliate links scattered throughout this article.
 If you click through and make any kind of purchase, I will receive a very small commission at no extra cost to you.
-Thank you for helping support Healing Harvest Homestead---Heidi
+Thank you---Heidi

 Why Not Just Buy an Over the Counter Decongestant?

 Well, first off, OTC decongestants are often extremely addicting.
 Years ago I had a good friend who had taken Afrin so much (daily) that he HAD to take it or he seriously could not breathe, especially from his nose.
 He couldn't even tell if he was well or not.
 This is NOT a good situation.

 Plus, these chemical mixtures are often filled with toxins!
 Why put unpronounceable chemicals into your body or your kids' little bodies when you can make your own decongestant with ingredients you know and understand?
 PLUS, it's a TON cheaper to make decongestant yourself, takes just a few minutes, it's actually pretty tasty, and best of all: It works!